-3) General and administration expenses
+5) General and Administration Expenses

-As part of the bond management agreement the Bond provides Eur 1,000 each month for each MW of solar parks under operation.
-For the year the total provided by the bond sums to Eur 0.93 million for Consolidated and Company.
-General and administration expenses for period ended 2020 was zero.
+As part of the bond management agreement the Bond provides USD 1,068 (EUR 1,000) each month for each MW of solar parks under operation.
+The total general and administration expenses for the Group and Company provided by the bond sums to USD 1.6 million (EUR 1.8 million) and USD 1.05 million (EUR 0.93 million) for the years ended 31, December 2022 and 2021 respectively.